Reflections on God's Presence in Communion

 Yes and no.

-First, there is no mention in the NT that the Communion bread and wine is a propitiatory sacrifice in and of itself.
-Yes, it is obvious that Communion truly points to Christ’s once for all sacrifice as the narratival continuation of the Passover meal, and in that way it is a memorial sacrifice, and Communion does fall under Peter and Paul’s criteria as a spiritual sacrifice, but nowhere is it explicitly recorded in the NT that Communion is a repetitive physical sacrifice that propitiates sins each time a believer receives Communion, however trivial the sin might be.
+First of all, and most importantly, there is no mention in the NT that the Communion bread and wine is a propitiatory sacrifice in and of itself, as if only your attendance is required, and your faith is not.
+Yes, it is obvious that Communion truly points to Christ’s once for all sacrifice as the narratival and prophetic continuation of the Passover meal, and in that way it is a memorial sacrifice, and Communion does fall under Peter and Paul’s criteria as a spiritual sacrifice (which I will get to in just a moment), but nowhere is it explicitly recorded in the NT that Communion is a repetitive physical sacrifice that propitiates sins each time a believer receives Communion, however trivial the sin might be.
 Quite the opposite, in fact.
 Hebrews makes it abundantly clear that there is no need for repeated sacrifices.
 Christ’s single sacrifice on the cross has sanctified every true believer “once for all” (Hebrews 7:26-28, 9:25-28, 10:10-14).
 Not only is suffering a spiritual sacrifice, He suffered only once—not repeatedly—to forgive and sanctify believers:

 For Christ has entered, not into holy places made with hands, which are copies of the true things, but into heaven itself, now to appear in the presence of God on our behalf.
 Nor was it to offer himself repeatedly, as the high priest enters the holy places every year with blood not his own, for then he would have had to suffer repeatedly since the foundation of the world.
 But as it is, he has appeared once for all at the end of the ages to put away sin by the sacrifice of himself….
 And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.
 And every priest stands daily at his service, offering repeatedly the same sacrifices, which can never take away sins.
 But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, waiting from that time until his enemies should be made a footstool for his feet.
 For by a single offering he has perfected for all time those who are being sanctified.